-Copper rose for the first time in five sessions as signs of renewed growth in China and better- than-expected results from Alcoa Inc. (AA) pointed to stronger metals demand.
+Copper rose for the first time in five sessions as signs of renewed growth in China and better- than-expected results from Alcoa Inc. (AA:US) pointed to stronger metals demand.

 Total imports and exports in China, the world’s biggest copper consumer, probably gained in December, economists surveyed by Bloomberg forecast before a government report tomorrow.
 Alcoa Inc. said metals demand will climb in the Asian country as the economy rebounds.
 The company yesterday reported fourth-quarter sales that beat analyst estimates.

 “The export numbers are expected to show the Chinese economy is continuing to grow, and overall we have a better demand picture,” Harry Denny, a broker at Hoboken, New Jersey- based PVM Futures Inc., said in a telephone interview.
 “The Alcoa numbers were good, and that took markets higher.”

 Copper futures for delivery in March advanced 0.5 percent to $3.6915 a pound at 11:10 a.m. on the Comex in New York.
 Prices fell 1.7 percent in the previous four sessions.

 On the London Metal Exchange, copper for delivery in three months rose 0.4 percent to $8,109 a metric ton ($3.68 a pound).

 Aluminum for delivery in three months added 1.7 percent to $2,102.25 a ton on the LME.
 Demand in China, the top user, will gain 11 percent this year, helped by stimulus spending announced by the country’s new leadership, according to New York-based Alcoa.
 The company is the biggest U.S. producer of the metal.